 What is an Interaction?

-Interactions serve as a basic unit of Test-taker response.
-Items may be made up of one interaction, or several related interactions.
+Interactions serve as the basic unit for Test-taker responses.
+Items may be made up of one or several related interactions.
 As such, the term Interaction should not be considered interchangeable with the term Item.

-There are four categories of Interactions: simple, text-based, graphic, and miscellaneous.
-There are more than 17 interactions recognized by the QTI standard.
+There are four categories of Interactions: common, inline, graphic, and custom or PCI.
+There are currently 17 interactions recognized by the QTI standard.

-In TAO, interactions include the mechanisms used to score themselves.
+In TAO, interactions include the mechanisms used to score the interaction itself.

-For simple Items, correct answers add, unlike incorrect answers, to the Test score.
-Scoring a composite item using standard response templates (match correct, map response, or map response point) is often a more complicated sum.
+For simple Items, correct answers add to the Test score, unlike incorrect answers.
+Scoring a composite item using standard response templates (match correct, map response, or map response point) are often a more complicated sum.